 Here's what a good meal might look like:

 When you don't have the time to prepare these meals daily, it might be helpful to know there are blends of these vegetables and fruits that come in clinically tested supplement form.
-Of course, you'd probably prefer a tasteless collagen protein supplement, but it is not your best choice - trust me on it, as I trust clear science.

-Plant-based nitrates in red spinach extract, Aronia berry, and beets with mango show an excellent way to support your natural energy with no stimulants.
+Plant-based nitrates in red spinach extract, Aronia berry, and beets with mango are an excellent way to support your natural energy with no stimulants.
 These plants have the power to support your nitric oxide levels.
 When combined with hydrolyzed collagen peptides, you get 2:1 support.
 Meaning, the connective tissue health and your blood flow so that you can stay focus on your golf swing, not energy levels.

 Wondering where you could find a supplement that checks all those boxes?
 Curious about how you can best combine those ingredients into something that actually tastes good and works?